blockspacer/CXXCTP/README.md

 Example after template parsing/transpiling:
 ```
 // This is generated file.
 Do not modify directly.
-// Path to the code generator: someinclude.
+// Path to the code generator: somepath.

 someinclude
 ```